 The physical therapist should be involved in exercising the patient and restoring joint function.

 Since the patient can develop severe scars and poor aesthetics, a mental health nurse should provide counseling.

-In general, supportive care will suffice in most patients.
+In general, supportive care will suffice for most patients.
 Patients need to be educated about general skin care.
 Once the primary condition is managed, EM resolves.
-However, time to healing may take weeks or even months.
-Particular vigilance during the acute episode must be put in place to prevent these sequels.
+However, time healing may take weeks or even months.
+Particular vigilance during the acute episode must be implemented to prevent these sequels.
 The vital prognosis is only exceptionally brought into play when the care is adapted.
-Two situations deserve particular vigilance are (1) severe mucosal involvement and (2) bacterial superinfections.
-(Level V)
+Two situations that deserve particular vigilance are (1) severe mucosal involvement and (2) bacterial superinfections.
+[Level 5]

 Fitzpatrick SG, Cohen DM, Clark AN.
 Ulcerated Lesions of the Oral Mucosa: Clinical and Histologic Review.
 Head and neck pathology.
 2019 Mar:13(1):91-102. doi: 10.1007/s12105-018-0981-8.
 Epub 2019 Mar 7

 Magri F, Chello C, Pranteda G, Pranteda G. Erythema multiforme: Differences between HSV-1 and HSV-2 and management of the disease-A case report and mini review.
 Dermatologic therapy.
 2019 May:32(3):e12847. doi: 10.1111/dth.12847.
 Epub 2019 Feb 10

 de Risi-Pugliese T, Sbidian E, Ingen-Housz-Oro S, Le Cleach L. Interventions for erythema multiforme: a systematic review.
 Journal of the European Academy of Dermatology and Venereology : JEADV.
 2019 May:33(5):842-849. doi: 10.1111/jdv.15447.
 Epub 2019 Feb 28